ddnexus/pagy/docs/toolbox/helpers.md

 The `@pagy` instance provides all the helpers to use in your code.

 Its class is determined by the paginator used, but you can safely ignore it.
-Simply utilize its methods.

 !!!success The `@pagy` helpers are autoloaded only if used!